smfsamir/flowmason/README.md

 # flowmason
-A lightweight orchestration management framework for wrangling messy experiments and encouraging exploration
+A lightweight orchestration framework for wrangling messy experiments and encouraging exploration

 # Installation
 ```